TheJumpCloud/jcapi-java/jcapiv2/docs/PoliciesApi.md

 <a name="policiesPost"></a>
 # **policiesPost**
-> PolicyWithDetails policiesPost(contentType, accept, body)
+> PolicyWithDetails policiesPost(contentType, accept, body, xOrgId)

 Create a new Policy